kasjfksj/kasjfksj.github.io/_posts/2024-08-21-thinking-on-lora.md

 W = W_0 + AB \  \ where \ \ A\in R^{m\times r} \ \ and \ \ B\in R^{r\times n}. \  \ Here \ \ r\ll m \ \ and \ \ n
 $$

 This way, the computation for gradient will be greatly reduced.
 For instance, suppose the weight matrix $$W$$ is 768 by 1024 matrix.
 When we calculate the gradient for this matrix, we need to compute 768 $$\times$$ 1024 parameters.
-For A and B matrix, we can let A be a 768 by 32 matrix and B be a 32 by 1024 matrix.
+For $$A$$ and $$B$$ matrix, we can let A be a 768 by 32 matrix and B be a 32 by 1024 matrix.
 When the model is doing gradient descent, we froze the model's parameter, so the gradient for the $$W$$ is 0.
-We only need to calculate gradient for A and B, which has much less parameters than $$W$$.
+We only need to calculate gradient for $$A$$ and $$B$$, which has much less parameters than $$W$$.
 Thus, the computation cost reduces significantly.

 ### ReLoRA